SoftwareAG/c8y-docs/content/enterprise-tenant/time-series-migration-support-bundle/time-series-migration.md

 ### Progress monitoring {#progress-monitoring}

 When a migration is being executed, you can monitor its progress in the **Ongoing migration** section.
-Here, you can see: what tenant is being migrated, what time range of data will be migrated, who started the migration.
+Here, you can see:
+* What tenant is being migrated,
+* What time range of data will be migrated, and
+* Who started the migration.

 On the right side, you can see the percentage indicator showing how much data has already been migrated to the new collection.

 {{< c8y-admon-important >}}
 You can add more than one tenant into the migration queue, but migration will be executed only for one tenant at a time.
 It means that we won't start the migration of the next tenant in the queue, until you approve the previously migrated tenant to transition from **Verified** to **Complete** status.